Aaronius/injectorjs/README.md

 var credential = injector.get('rank');
 ```

 Our rank variable is now 1337.
+Whenever we map to a value, whatever goes in comes right back out unmodified.
 We can retrieve it as many times as we want.
 We can also create as many mappings as we want.
-Now let's remove the mapping:
+Now let's remove the mapping.

 ```js
 injector.unmap('rank');